bbbirder/LuaDoctor/README.md

 LuaDoctor was designed for the common issues of mobile testing,which are listed as following:
 * hard to view real-time log
-* unable to make break point
+* unable to make breakpoint
 * unable to view call stack traceback
 * unable to view scoop information
 * unable to monitor real-time running state
 * unable to eval a testing script and gain the useful result
-* must build&install game again when script edited
+* must build&install project again every time script modified
 ## Tutorial
 Only several steps needed to start the wonderful debugging experience.